zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "The eyes of others our prisons; their thoughts our cages."
+> "There is nothing more frightful than ignorance in action."
 >
-> — Virginia Woolf
+> — Johann Wolfgang von Goethe
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch